Module 3 Chapter 3: Overview of Quantitative Traditions

 Correlation versus Causality.
 The major limitation of correlational research is that the tradition is unable to definitively determine causality in observed relationships between variables of interest.
 When a correlation is observed between two variables, xandy, at least four possibilities exist:

-• and influence each other in a more complex, circular, iterative manner, where influences which influences which influences and so forth
+- x and y influence each other in a more complex, circular, iterative manner, where x influences y which influences x which influences y and so forth

-• some third variable, z, causes both and but these two do not directly influence each other
+- some third variable, z, causes both x and y but these two do not directly influence each other

 To logically draw conclusions about causality, at least three conditions need to be met.